Python-SIP/sip/docs/examples.rst

 :file:`pyproject.toml` file.
 It also specifies that the code being wrapped is implemented in C (as opposed to C++).

+The next line of interest is the :directive:`MinimumABIVersion` directive.
+This specifies the ABI version being targeted.
+This example is so simple that it will will work with any ABI version but it is good practice to specify a particular version.

-The next line of interest is the declaration of the :c:func:`fib_n` function to be wrapped.
+Next is the declaration of the :c:func:`fib_n` function to be wrapped.

 The remainder of the file is the :directive:`%MethodCode` directive attached to the function declaration.
 This is used to provide the actual implementation of